Tag Archives: Church

 UN.
 General Assembly

 The United Nation’s General Assembly begins this week in New York City.
-World leaders are arriving at the UN and already there’s talk that nothing good will come out it.
+World leaders are here at the UN and already there’s talk that nothing good will come of it.
 It’s easy to blame leaders, and we do it all the time.
 Some are easy targets.
-Anyone governing a country or running for office today can expect withering scrutiny and criticism.
-Church leaders aren’t immune either.

 “Like a stream is the king’s heart in the hand of the LORD;